 Children with Down syndrome may have other health complications besides the usual childhood illnesses.
 No individual with Down syndrome will have all the health complications.
 However, every child needs supportive, preventative medical care.
 Early and proper health care can help people with Down syndrome better manage their condition.

 Some health problems are less serious while others can be very problematic, such as malformations of the heart.
 According to the Canadian Down Syndrome Society (CDSS), more than 40% of children born with Down syndrome have a congenital heart malformation that’s present at birth.
 However the diagnosis of a heart problem does not mean the baby is or will become seriously ill, and the extent of the heart problem varies from very mild to life-threatening.
 In addition, about 10% of newborns with Down syndrome will have a blockage in the intestines that requires surgery.
 Some degree of hearing loss (most often due to frequent ear infections) can affect children with Down syndrome.

 Babies with Down syndrome can be breast-fed, and breast-feeding mothers may find it helpful to talk with their doctor or nurse to prepare for the process.
-Babies and children with Down syndrome also have an increased risk of developing hypothyroidism (low thyroid hormone), leukemia, and seizure disorders.
+Babies and children with Down syndrome also have an increased risk of developing hypothyroidism (low thyroid hormone), diabetes, leukemia, and seizure disorders.
 However, early detection and treatment can help manage these conditions.